 You’ll understand why when your food begins to arrive.
 The menu changes from time to time so what you see described here may not be available when you visit.

 If bait fish is numbered among the first courses, consider yourself lucky.
 You are served a dense tangle of the tiny swimmers, each about the width of a drinking straw, all of them battered in malt powder and vinegar (reminiscent of fish and chips) and exactingly fried.
-In their final moment, they are brought you on a pile of crisp arugula.
+In their final moment, they are brought to you on a pile of crisp arugula.

 Duck and chicken liver parfait arrives deconstructed, the rich liver mousse in one receptacle, an invigorating concord grape chutney in another, cornichons in still another, thick slices of eggy housemade brioche stacked alongside.
 If there’s one revelation that comes of ordering this appetite-builder it’s that concord grapes have more noble uses than as juice or jelly.